chethanH-2004/Agriculture-Data-Preprocessing-and-Visualization/README.md

 # 🎯 Problem Statement

-Agricultural datasets often contain missing values, inconsistent records, skewed distributions, and extreme outliers, which make analysis and interpretation difficult.
+Agricultural datasets often contain missing values, inconsistent records, skewed distributions, and extreme outliers, which can affect data quality and analysis accuracy.

-From an agricultural and business perspective, understanding the relationship between cultivated area, crop production, and yield is important for improving productivity, planning agricultural activities, and supporting data-driven decision-making.

-The objective of this project is to preprocess the agricultural dataset, handle inconsistencies and skewness, and perform exploratory data analysis to identify meaningful patterns and relationships among Area, Production, and Yield variables.
+Proper preprocessing and exploratory data analysis are essential for understanding agricultural patterns, improving dataset consistency, and identifying meaningful relationships among variables such as Area, Production, and Yield.

+This project focuses on cleaning, transforming, and analyzing an Indian agriculture dataset using various preprocessing and visualization techniques.

+---

+# 🎯 Objectives

+- To preprocess the agricultural dataset for better data quality
+- To handle missing values and inconsistencies in the dataset
+- To detect and treat outliers using statistical methods
+- To reduce skewness using logarithmic transformation
+- To perform univariate, bivariate, and multivariate analysis
+- To visualize relationships among Area, Production, and Yield
+- To analyze seasonal and regional agricultural patterns
+- To prepare the dataset for further analytical applications

 ---